 The Marble Core Interface consists of the

-nfts functionalities.
-All Marble contracts, at a bare minimum, must include the Marble Core Interface in order to be considered a valid Marble NFT contract.
+items features.
+All Marble Contracts, at a minimum, must include the Marble Core Interface in order to be considered a valid Marble Digital Item contract.

-Other additional plugin-like functionalities, called Layers, are optional and not required to be a valid Marble contract, but do add exceptional capabilities on top of the Marble Core Interface.
+Other additional plugin-like features, called Marble Layers, are optional and not required to be a valid Marble contract, but do add exceptional capabilities on top of the Marble Core Interface.

-The Marble Config is simply a single table in the contract that tracks administrative information like the standard, version, admin, and serial counter.
-The Marble Admin is the only account authorized to create new groups.
+The Marble Config is a (singleton) table in the contract that tracks administrative information like the contract name, version, admin, and serial counter.

-NFTs are the individual, ownable items stored in the contract.
-Every NFT created is given a unique contract-wide serial number that's used to identify it among all other NFTs in the contract.
-Ownership of an NFT can be proven by controlling an account that owns a given NFT.
-Every NFT also belongs to one and only one Group, which dictates the different kinds of behaviors it can perform.
+Items are the individual, ownable objects stored in the contract.
+Every Item created is given a unique contract-wide serial number that's used to identify it among all other Items in the contract.